Symmetries of linearized gravity from adjoint operators: Introduction

 \subsection{Overview}

 In the preliminaries section~\ref{sec:Preliminaries} we introduce the inner products for the adjoint method and a set of algebraic and differential operators tied to the Petrov type D geometry.
-In section~\ref{sec:spin1} we study the source-free Maxwell equation (spin-1).
+In section~\ref{sec:spin1} we analyze the source-free Maxwell equation (spin-1) in covariant spinorial form.
 The self-adjointness of TME and TSI is shown and afterwards used in Theorem~\ref{thm:Spin1TMETSIOperatorIdentity} to construct two second order symmetry operators.
-In subsection~\ref{sec:Spin1Interpretation} they are related to Hertz/Debye potentials and separability of the TME.
+In subsection~\ref{sec:Spin1Interpretation} the symmetry operators for spin-1 are related to the covariant and GHP component forms of Hertz and Debye potentials and to the separability of the TME.
 In section~\ref{sec:Spin2} we formulate the linearized gravity equations in terms of suitable operators.
 The TME and TSI are then separately treated in subsections~\ref{sec:Spin2TME} and \ref{sec:Spin2TSI}, respectively.
-In each case self-adjointness is shown and used to construct a symmetry operator.
-Finally, in subsection~\ref{sec:Spin2Interpretation} we relate the fourth order operator to Hertz/Debye potentials and show the relation of the sixth order operator to TME separability on a Schwarzschild background.
-In appendix~\ref{sec:adjoints}, we present the adjoints of the operators introduced in this paper.
+In each case formal self-adjointness is shown and used to construct a symmetry operator.
+These are the main results of the paper and stated in Theorems \ref{thm:Spin2TMEOperatorIdentity} and \ref{thm:Spin2TSIOperatorIdentity}, respectively.
+In subsection~\ref{sec:Spin2Interpretation} the symmetry operators for spin-2 are related to the covariant and GHP component forms of Hertz and Debye potentials and to the separability of the TME.
+In the concluding section~\ref{sec:conclusion} we summarize the results and also point to interesting directions for the future.
+In appendix~\ref{sec:adjoints}, we present the formal adjoints of the operators introduced in this paper.
 Appendix~\ref{app:KopComm} contains a list of commutator relations for some of these operators.
 In appendix~\ref{sec:GHPform} we list the GHP component form of selected operators.